foxjazz/EveIntelReader-1/readme.md

 Open config.txt and place the eve logs Folder in there: chatFolder, "C:\Users\YourUserName\Documents\EVE\logs"

-If someone wants to modify to find and serach for eve chatlogs then please help.

 Now open code, then open the folder the project is cloned at.
 From command line type  dotnet build you will see the output built and folder.